clchinkc/zombie/zombie_simulation/population_note.md

 KL divergence
 JS divergence

-Feature Matching: Forces the generator to match the statistics of the real data features, encouraging it to explore more of the data distribution.

 Diversity Metrics: Implementing diversity metrics (e.g. Fréchet Inception Distance) can help quantify the diversity and quality of generated samples, providing more objective measures to detect mode collapse. https://zh.m.wikipedia.org/wiki/%E5%A4%9A%E6%A0%B7%E6%80%A7%E6%8C%87%E6%95%B0